 Before trying your hand at doing this, I highly suggest that you become trained first by a certified fiber optic trainer.
-As we know, fiber optic cable is the most modern way of connecting to high-speed Internet, as well as giving hi-tech connections for your appliances, such as televisions or telephones.
-Remember, you can only install these cables in your home if fiber optic cable is available in your location.
+As we know, fiber optic cable is the most modern way of connecting to high-speed internet as well as giving hi-tech connections for your appliances, such as televisions or telephones.
+Keep in mind that you can only install these cables at home if fiber optic cable is available in your place.
 To know this, you’ll have to contact your local phone provider.

 - Fiber optical cable

 - RJ-45 wall jack

 Installing Cable in Your House

 From the local box, get the cable and connect it to your house.
 Of course, you can’t DIY this process.
 What you need to do is to contact your phone company and an accredited fiber optic technician will do it for you.

 They will install the fiber optic cables to an optical network terminal located on the side of your house.
 It could also be placed in your garage.
 It’s from this place that you’ll connect the cables into your house for appliances and for your internet.

 It’s really good to have fiber optic cable in your home; but, you are required to have phones and a set top box to make them work.
 See to it that your phones are the latest models because fiber optic cable is not compatible with old ones.
 If they are dated models, you’ll need to purchase new phones that could jive with fiber optic cables.
 Also, always check if your set top box are made for fiber optic cable.
 If they are not compatible, call your cable provider for help.

 How To Run The Cables